 Our Rabbi & Educator

-We are delighted that Rabbi Simcha will again be teaching our Tuesday afternoon Hebrew school during the 2017 – 2018 school year, along with Havurah member Pauline Rosenberg.
+We are delighted that Rabbi Simcha, along with Havurah member Pauline Rosenberg, will again be teaching our Tuesday afternoon Hebrew school during the 2018 – 2019 school year.
 Rabbi Simcha has enjoyed teaching Jewish learners of all ages for the past fifteen years, embracing people of all backgrounds, belief, and disbelief, and encouraging them to learn and to create meaningful, joyful Jewish lives.
 For more information about Rabbi Simcha’s background, click here.
 Pauline has been a Jewish educator for over ten years, and has worked at many synagogues teaching Hebrew, prayer, and more to kids of all ages.

 Enrollment & Fees